rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_misc.md

 |**Double-sided**|35|19|54|
 |**Total**|95|24|119|

-There may be a few more versions to be discovered, for example no version for 1880 was found in the samples.
+There may be a few more versions to be discovered.

 <hr/>